1. I have not been convicted of a DWI, yet I have an ALR suspension on my record? How is this possible?

 7. What is a DIC-25?

 When you fail or refuse to take a BAC test, you will be arrested.
-At the time of the arrest, the arresting officer will confiscate your driver license and you will receive a DIC-25 in its place upon your release from jail.
-The DIC-25 serves as a temporary driver license that expires 40 days after the date of the arrest.
-In addition, it outlines the steps necessary to request a hearing.
+At the time of the arrest, the arresting officer will issue you a DIC-25.
+The DIC-25 serves as a suspension notice and outlines the steps necessary to request a hearing.

 8. What are the suspension periods for an ALR?